Wednesday, 8 February 2012

 Well it's not quite that simple, but the basic point remains valid.
 Since writing that I have spent a lot of time as a tank, and am enjoying it enormously.
 I started with a warrior, but am now power-levelling a "tankadin" (paladin tank).
 She will probably be my first level 85 character — after nearly two years of playing WoW.
 This is possibly a record for slowness.

 Paladins are a great class for naturally curious (or indecisive) people like myself, because they can fill every role in the game more or less well.
-They can heal and revive, deal damage, and take it in too; they can run up to a mob and beat the stuffing out of it with their hand weapons, or stand back and throw damage spells at it.
+They can heal and revive (but not as well as a Priest), deal damage, and take it in too (but not as well as a warrior); they can run up to a mob and beat the stuffing out of it with their hand weapons, or stand back and throw damage spells at it (but not as well as a shaman, mage or a warlock).
 I'm finding the combination of tanking plus being able to bless, heal and revive teammates to be great fun.

 They do have deficits compared to more specialized classes (intentionally so, else everyone would just play a paladin and the game would become monotonous).
 Warrior tanks are much better at holding the attention of groups of mobs, and have instant long-range attacks in case they need to persuade a mob to leave their healer alone.
 I'm not sure whether I will stick with the tankadin; for now my plan is to level her up to my warrior tank and play both side-by-side for a while, to see which I prefer.